Annual Wage Review 2026-27 Decision Explained — What It Means for Your Pay

 How to calculate your specific impact

 Use the FWM Annual Wage Review Impact Calculator to see your exact new hourly, weekly, fortnightly, and annual pay.
-Just enter your current hourly rate and the actual % from this year's decision.
+Enter your current rate and this year's decision: +4.75% for Modern Award rates (or the National Minimum Wage's larger lift to $26.44/hr).

 Try these free tools